library(palmerpenguins)

 11.8 Putting it together

-A data frame is a list (Section 11.1).
-Each column is a vector (Section 4.2).
-Subsetting uses the same [, [[, and $ operators you learned for lists (Chapter 8) and vectors (Section 4.5).
-Logical indexing filters rows (Section 11.3.2), the same mechanism from Section 4.4 applied to a two-dimensional structure.
+A data frame is a list (Section 11.1), each column is a vector (Section 4.2), and subsetting uses the same [, [[, and $ operators you learned for lists (Chapter 8) and vectors (Section 4.5).
+Logical indexing filters rows (Section 11.3.2) with the same mechanism from Section 4.4, just applied to a two-dimensional structure.
+Everything connects.

-One consequence of this structure: R stores data frames column by column.
-Each column is one contiguous vector in memory, so column operations (mean(df$x)) are fast (sequential memory access) while row operations (apply(df, 1, sum)) are slow (jumping between columns).
+One consequence of this design matters more than any syntax detail: R stores data frames column by column, each column a single contiguous vector in memory.
+Column operations like mean(df$x) walk sequential memory and run fast, while row operations like apply(df, 1, sum) jump between columns on every row and run slow.
 This is the same trade-off databases make: columnar stores (DuckDB, Parquet) optimize for analytical aggregation; row stores (PostgreSQL, MySQL) optimize for single-record transactions.

-The next chapters build on this foundation.
 Chapter 12 covers the column types you will encounter most often: strings, factors, and dates.
 Chapter 14 introduces dplyr, which replaces the df[df$x > 5, ] syntax with readable verbs like filter(), mutate(), and summarize().
-Those verbs work because data frames are lists of vectors, and you now understand what that representation means in practice.
+Those verbs work because data frames are lists of vectors.
+You started this chapter with three loose vectors and a prayer that they stayed aligned; you end it knowing why R binds them together and what that binding makes possible.